APPROVED with modifications 12/10/2019

 3) View CB2 Resolution: Available in PDF.

 4) View the video: A curated list of LPC videos of these presentations from March 2014 onward can be found on our YouTube page.
 Click HERE to see the video from 11/27/2018.
 Click HERE to see the video from 02/12/2019.
 Click HERE to see the video from 03/05/2019.
 To see the video from 05/07/2019, click HERE.
+To see the video from 12/10/2020, click HERE.
 Please note that the LPC posts these videos about a week after the presentation.
 Videos include the applicant’s presentation, public testimony (for hearings only), and deliberation by the LPC commissioners.

 5) LPC designation report: Read this property’s architectural/historical description.